 For different BackupLink groups, the same group VLAN can be configured, or they have overlapping VLAN segments.
-But for the overlapping VLAN segments, the system will assign them to different MSTs (STG); therefore, when the port of some group is operated, its states in all MSTs (STG) will take change.
+If there are overlapped VLAN segments, the system will classify these VLANs into different MSTs (STGs) and conduct operations toward a group of ports, the statuses of these ports in different MSTs vary.
 So, typically, when the load balancing VLAN group is configured, it is better to select the VLAN group without overlapping.

-1.3.2 Port status Control in Traffic Sharing
+1.3.2 Port Status Control in Traffic Sharing

-• Create the new MST (STG) for the designated VLAN
+Create the new MST (STG) for the designated VLAN